Student Organization Handbook

 A. Event Parameters

-Planning an event on the Georgia College & State University campus may be a process that takes many steps and various approvals.
-To ensure that your event is successful, there are factors to consider when you are in the planning process.
+Planning an event on the Georgia College campus may be a process that takes many steps and various approvals.
+There are factors to consider when you are in the planning process to ensure that your event is successful.
 Campus policies, facility use policies, local, federal, and state laws, and common sense and good judgment are taken into account when events are planned, approved, and carried out on the GC campus.

 Listed below are some of the various event parameters that may require following additional policies and/or require further approvals.
 However, this may not be a complete list covering every possible scenario, event, or activity, so make sure to check with the Department of Campus Life and/or Public Services if you have any questions about whether you need to make further arrangements or get additional approvals.
 It is the responsibility of the student organization to provide accurate information regarding the parameters of the planned event to the Public Services contacts well in advance of the event; failure to provide complete information about even parameters may result in event cancellation.